-Narcissists don’t really love themselves.
+People with narcissistic personality disorder (NPD) often seem to not really love themselves.
 Actually, they’re driven by shame.
 It’s the idealized image of themselves, which they convince themselves they embody, that they admire.
-But deep down, narcissists feel the gap between the façade they show the world and their shame-based self.
+But deep down, narcissists and people with NPD feel the gap between the façade they show the world and their shame-based self.
 They work hard to avoid feeling that shame.

-Many of the narcissist’s coping mechanisms are abusive — hence the term, “narcissistic abuse.”
+Some narcissists’ coping mechanisms can be abusive — hence the term, “narcissistic abuse.”
 However, someone can be abusive, but not be a narcissist.
 Addicts and people with other mental illnesses, such as bipolar disorder, antisocial personality disorder (sociopathy) and borderline personality disorders also are abusive.
 So are many codependents without a mental illness.
 Abuse is abuse, no matter the abuser’s diagnosis.

 If you’re a victim of abuse, the main challenges for you are: